sgp715/simple_image_annotator/README.md

 ## HOWTOs
 * draw a bounding box
-  * click on the image in the location of the first corner of the the bounding box you would like to add
+  * click on the image in the location of the first corner of the bounding box you would like to add
   * click again for the second corner and the box will be drawn
 * add a label for a box
   * for the box you would like to give a label, find its id (noted in the top left corner of the box)